 The mental and emotional experiences people have are created through the brain’s use of neuro-chemicals and electricity.
 Lack of mental focus when trying doing school work or worrying when it’s time to fall asleep are examples of how the brain can get stuck in patterns of activity that don’t benefit the individual in their current needs.

 Only recently has the speed of computing technology reached a level that neurofeedback devices could be created.
 The speed of the brain’s computing (think of electricity running through wires at a speed of milliseconds) can now be tracked by computers allowing this type of feedback system to created as a tool for brain wellness.

 With sessions at our New York neurofeedback center, the client learns to reset the brain's negative patterns, allowing the individual to better manage sleep, emotional regulation and cognitive fitness such as focus and concentration.

 Often clients report feeling calmer, more focused and relaxed at the end of a session.

 At our neurofeedback center in New York, we use the NeurOptimal system.
-In 2011, after 10 months of research, we decided on the NeurOptimal device because it met our needs to provide effective and safe neurofeedback while keeping the costs as low as possible.
+In 2011, after 10 months of research, we decided on the NeurOptimal device because it met our needs to provide effective and safe neurofeedback while keeping the costs for clients as low as possible.

 With the second generation, the advancements in computing power allowed the design of the system to shift to be synchronized with how the brain optimizes its own performance.
 The expertise moved from the external trainer to the individual’s brain.
-This profound shift allowed the neurofeedback to use real-time information about the maladaptive patterns, which is much more precise and valuable than using a QEEG or brain map that was taken months ago.
+This profound shift allowed the device to use real-time information about the maladaptive patterns, which is much more precise and valuable than using a QEEG or brain map that was taken months ago.